AmitGoenka/nyTimes/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *nyTimes*

-**Name of your app** is an android app that allows a user to search for articles on web using simple filters.
+**nyTimes** is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can **search for news article** by specifying a query and launching a search.
+* [x] User can **search for news article** by specifying a query and launching a search.
 Search displays a grid of image results from the New York Times Search API.
 * [ ] User can click on "settings" which allows selection of **advanced search options** to filter results
 * [ ] User can configure advanced search filters such as:
   * [ ] Begin Date (using a date picker)